 This strain of mold is most commonly discussed, as it is known to be potentially highly toxic.
 If you see black mold on your garlic, it again should be immediately thrown away.

-If one clove of garlic is moldy, is the rest of the bulb safe to eat?
+If one clove of garlic is moldy is the whole bulb bad?

-Unfortunately, much as it may seem a waste to throw away a whole bulb of garlic just because one clove had become moldy, it is the right thing to do.
+Unfortunately, much as it may seem a waste to throw away a whole bulb of garlic just because one clove has become moldy, it is the right thing to do.

 If one clove of garlic in a bulb has become moldy, the spores have likely spread all over the bulb, meaning it should be thrown away entirely to avoid any health implications.